 In this Hunter Business School course, medical office administration training program students learn the popular database program, Access, a component of the Microsoft Office package.
 Topics covered include: creating a database; editing and printing; searching; filtering and sorting; querying a database; and creating forms and reports.
 Prerequisite: None

 Advanced Computerized Accounting Using QuickBooks

 MO402 (30 hours)

 During Advanced Computerized Accounting Using QuickBooks, Hunter Business School students have the opportunity to delve deeper into the features of QuickBooks, building upon what they learned in the first course of this series.
 These include payroll processing, bank reconciliation, reports and graphs, and inventory control.
 Prerequisite: MO302

 Computerized Medical Billing and EMR

 MO403 (60 hours)

 Course MO403 prepares Hunter Business School students to utilize computerized billing and medical software.
 (EMR stands for electronic medical records.)
 Medical office administration training program students learn to accurately input patient demographics, procedures, and diagnoses in order to generate claims and post payments.
 The various forms of a typical medical office are used to compile standard insurance claim forms to bill insurance companies.
 Maintaining patient accounts and managing practice finances are included.
 The use of electronic records is introduced.
-Topics covered include: creating patient records; maintaining health history data; and reading and interpreting patient files.
+Course topics covered include: creating patient records; maintaining health history data; and reading and interpreting patient files.
 Prerequisite: None